Traumatic Brain Injury Rehabilitation

 Neuro-optometric rehabilitation should not be confused with vision therapy, as not all doctors who offer vision therapy are trained in neuro-optometric rehabilitation.

 A neuro-ophthalmologist is a medically trained eye doctor ( MD) who specializes in vision problems relating to the nervous system — such as TBI-related visual acuity loss.

-Both neuro-optometrists, such as Dr. Chang and Dr. Hutchins, and neuro-ophthalmologists can identify TBI-related vision problems.
+Both neuro-optometrists, such as Dr. Chang and Dr. Clark, and neuro-ophthalmologists can identify TBI-related vision problems.
 Depending on the type and severity of problems detected, they will develop a treatment plan uniquely designed to eliminate post-TBI vision symptoms and difficulties.
 Treatments typically include specialized glasses to help with visual processing or in-office and at-home neuro-rehabilitation procedures to reduce symptoms and promote visual recovery.

 It is important to note that a single type of vision rehabilitation treatment is often not enough to address all the patient’s needs.
 That is why an interdisciplinary, integrated team approach can play a vital role in the rehabilitation of patients with traumatic brain injuries.